Containerd Registry Configuration¶

 - configs

-Mirrors is a directive that defines the names and endpoints of the private registries, for example:
+Mirrors is a directive that defines the names and endpoints of the private registries.
+Private registries can be used as a local mirror for the default docker.io registry, or for images where the registry is explicitly specified in the name.

 mirrors: